 Solo / small group exhibitions

-Artists looking to show their works are required to submit a formal application(PDF, 163KB) and include exhibition outline, curriculum vitae, and images of work.
-There is no charge for exhibiting at the PAC, however to help plan your exhibition, it is essential that artists read the guidelines(PDF, 254KB) on exhibiting at the PAC.
+Artists looking to show their works are required to submit a formal application(DOCX, 90KB) and include exhibition outline, curriculum vitae, and images of work.
+There is no charge for exhibiting at the PAC, however to help plan your exhibition, it is essential that artists read the guidelines(PDF, 272KB) on exhibiting at the PAC.